Where to see the whales through South Africa

 Once ready, the crew give us information about the Marine Reserve, safety procedures and the behaviour to keep in case the whales come up to the boat.

 ‘’Ok then!
-I want to be very very lucky and see the whales breaching out !‘’.
+I want to be extremely lucky and see the whales breaching out !‘’.
 Looking at me with a beaming smile, she says ‘’alright, me too!‘’.

 Today the ocean is quite flat, and the sun shines in the sky and 15 minutes we reach the first group of Southern right whales.
 They are a bit elusive keeping the distance from the speed boat.